dima-huang/dima-huang.github.io/index.md

 crystals, and conducting spectroscopic titrations.
 We also collaborate with experts in computational chemistry and electrochemistry to further our fundamental insights.
-For more details about the projects, please click the button below!
+For more details about the projects, please click the button below, and thanks for visiting!

-<a href="About" class="link-button">More about us</a>
+<a href="About" class="link-button">More about us</a><br>

-Thanks for visiting!